pranavagrawal321/pranavagrawal321/README.md

 <!-- **I am currently looking for a web development or UI/UX Design position with an exciting company.** -->

-- 🔭 I’m currently working on HR Analytics Dashboard using Tableau
+- 🔭 I’m currently working on Sentiment Analysis on Amazon Reviews
 - 🌱 I’m currently learning Machine Learning and Data Science
 - 👨🏾‍💻 I’m looking to collaborate on Open Source Projects
 - 💬 Ask me about Python, Java, Tableau and Microsoft PowerBI